skienzmatishun/rippreport/content/p/vote-2026/index.md

   length_score: 100
   category_score: 0
   rank: 10
+alttags: Collage of campaign posters for Baldwin County primary elections featuring candidates for sheriff, courts, and state offices
 ---
 One day to go for the primary elections.
 Please vote and ask your neighbors as well to vote.